qownnotes/web-companion/README.md

     - for more information about the **bookmarks feature** please visit [QOwnNotes Web Companion browser extension](https://www.qownnotes.org/Knowledge-base/QOwnNotes-Web-Companion-browser-extension)
 - creating a new note (only text) from the **current selection** by right-clicking it
+    - this is scriptable in QOwnNotes
 - creating a new note from the content of the **current webpage** by right-clicking on the page
     - the html will be converted to markdown and images of the page will be downloaded (might take a while)
+    - this is scriptable in QOwnNotes
 - creating a new note with a **screenshot** of the visible part of the current webpage by right-clicking on the page
 - you can change the server socket port in the extension *Option page*